 As a blogger, I always rely on Feeds, and few content discovery app to find the news which interest me.
 I use Google reader to subscribe to blog updates and using NetNewsWire (Which will shut down too) on my Mac to read latest updates.
 NetNewsWire syncs with Google Reader, and thus you could always stay updated with the latest news from your favorite blogs.
 Now, Google has decided to shut down Google reader as part of their spring cleaning, and this came as a surprise for many, because usage of RSS feed is declining, there are many users like me, who still relies on Google reader to maintain the feed.
 Here is the official announcement, where Google mentioned some of the services they will be shutting down in coming days.
 That will include:

 - CallDAV API

 - Google Builder Maker

 - Google cloud connect

-I have never used any of the above apar from Google reader, and seeing G reader going away, it’s little sad.
+I have never used any of the above apart from Google reader, and seeing G reader going away; it’s little sad.
 Though, if I look at my usage pattern, I already moved to other sources for discovering new news.
-For example: Zite, News360, trap it!, they work as a content discovery, and are much better than using traditional RSS feed method to stay updated.
-Again, this will be sad for people who are subscribe to some of their favorite blogs via RSS, as now they have to change the subscription to Email or use any of the Google reader alternatives to stay updated.
+For example Zite, News360, trap it!, they work as a content discovery and are much better than using traditional RSS feed method to stay updated.
+Again, this will be sad for people who are subscribe to some of their favorite blogs via RSS, as now they have to change the subscription to Email or use any of the Google reader alternatives to staying updated.

 - Go to Google takeout